Anesthesia and Genetics: Why It Affects People Differently

 If you have an upcoming surgery, timing matters.
 Here is what to consider:

-- If you already have 23andMe or AncestryDNA data: Upload to DecodeMyBio and get your Pain & Anesthesia Report in minutes.
-Results include CYP2D6, CYP2C9, OPRM1, COMT, and BDNF — the genes most relevant to surgical pain management.
+• If you already have 23andMe or AncestryDNA data: Upload to DecodeMyBio and get your Pain & Anesthesia results in minutes.
+Results include CYP2C9, OPRM1, COMT, and BDNF — the surgical pain-management genes an array can support.
+They do not include CYP2D6: rather than guess, we tell you the truth that CYP2D6 needs a specialized caller a consumer array does not provide.
+If your post-op plan depends on codeine or tramadol, that specific question needs clinical-grade testing.

 For more on testing options and practicalities: at-home pharmacogenomic testing.